hexops/devlog/_posts/2021-06-27-unicode-sorting-why-browsers-added-special-emoji-matching.md

 The preferred alphabetical sorting would be `[ "Ähnlich", "Äpfel", "Bären", "Käfer", "küssen" ]` - `Array.sort` doesn't do that.

-That is because it is sorting lexicographically by byte values in the strong, and not taking into account locales.
+That is because it is sorting lexicographically by byte values in the string, and not taking into account locales.

 ## Twitter's emoji problem - or when Unicode locale-aware sorting Really Matters™